filoconnesso/arducraft_deprecated/README.md

 # arducraft

-Tool and Library to connect your Microcontroller to Minecraft.
+Tool and library to control your microcontroller with Minecraft.

 Project for Java Edition